chaoming66/Tetris/ReadMe.txt

 Down arrow : Move the piece doward by one

 There is an editor tool within this project for adding and removing piece data.
 It's in the "Tools/Piece Data Tool".
 To use it, click  "Load Data" button and then you can expand "Pieces Info" list.
-Each element is consist of arrays of Blocks X and Blocks Y, which are the data structure for blocks on pieces.
-The game will read x and y value from same index from each array.
-For instance, at element 0 from Blocks x will be in pair with same element from Blocks Y. If the piece has 5 blocks, it will have 5 elements in bloth Blocks X and Blocks Y.
+Each element consists of arrays of Blocks X and Blocks Y, which are the data that represents coordinate x and y for every block of each piece.
+For instance, element 0 from Blocks x will be in pair with same element from Blocks Y to represent x and y vlaue of the first block on the piece.
+If the piece has 5 blocks, it will have 5 elements in bloth Blocks X and Blocks Y.

 The piece patterns that are created already are based on this diagram http://colinfahey.com/tetris/tetris_diagram_pieces_orientations_new.jpg